ostdotcom/ost-sdk-js/README.md

     const transactionsService = ostObj.services.transactions;
     ```

-* DIRECT-TRANSFERS execute transaction should be used to transfer tokens to your end-users.
+* DIRECT-TRANSFERS execute transaction should be used to transfer BTs to your end-users.

     ```js
     /* Mandatory API parameters */